Lowrie homers, exceeds 1,000 career hits as A's edge Angels

-The A's, who currently occupy the second AL wild-card spot, moved within 2½ games of first-place Houston in the AL West.
-The Astros have lost four consecutive games.
+The A's took the series against the Angels by winning the last two games.
+Oakland, which currently occupies the second AL wild-card spot, moved within 2 ½ games of first-place Houston in the AL West.
+The Astros have lost four straight.

+Oakland is now 36-12 over its last 48 games, the second-best record in baseball over that stretch, behind the Boston Red Sox.
+The A's have taken 13 of their past 16 series.

 Angels manager Mike Scioscia went with a bullpen day, but the strategy backfired when reliever Taylor Cole (0-3), making his first career start, allowed three runs on three hits in 1 1/3 innings.